 The Best Time to File for Incorporation

-A business will need its articles of incorporation approved before carrying out other key activities to operate the corporation legally.
-For example, it will need to have articles of incorporation to apply for an Employer Identification Number, open a bank account, and apply for any required business licenses and permits.
+A business will need its Articles of Incorporation approved before carrying out other key activities to operate the corporation legally.
+For example, it will need to have this document to apply for an Employer Identification Number (EIN), open a bank account, and apply for any required business licenses and permits.
 With all of that in mind, it’s generally beneficial to prepare and file the paperwork after the business owners have:

-- Conducted a corporate name search and trademark search to make sure that the name they want to use is available; and
+- Conducted a corporate name search and trademark search to make sure that the name they want to use is available

 What time of year is ideal for incorporating?
 While business owners can submit the paperwork at any time, there may be factors that make a specific month or date more attractive than others.
 For example, if incorporators want to launch the business as soon as possible, they’ll want to find out how long the state’s approval process may take.
 Most state websites give an estimation of the turnaround time.
 If entrepreneurs have formed their companies as a different entity type and want to switch it to a corporation, they might consider requesting an effective date of January 1 of the new year.
 The rationale is that it can provide a clean break from operating as one structure in the current year to operating as a corporation in the next year, thereby eliminating the need to file two sets of tax forms if switching entities in the middle of the year.